tiprankstipranks

 Environmental / Social - Risk 1

 Wireless devices' radio frequency emissions are the subject of regulation and litigation concerning their environmental effects, which includes alleged health and safety risks.
-As a result, we may be subject to new regulations, demand for our services may decrease, and we could face liability based on alleged health risks.
+As a result, we may be subject to new regulations and we could face liability based on alleged health risks.

-There has been adverse publicity concerning alleged health risks associated with radio frequency transmissions from portable hand-held telephones that have transmitting antennas.
-Lawsuits have been filed against participants in the wireless industry alleging a number of adverse health consequences, including cancer, as a result of wireless phone usage.
+There has been adverse publicity concerning alleged health risks associated with radio frequency transmissions from wireless devices and lawsuits have been filed alleging adverse health consequences, such as cancer, as a result of wireless phone usage.
 Other claims allege consumer harm from failures to disclose information about radio frequency emissions or aspects of the regulatory regimes governing those emissions.
-Although we have not been party to any such lawsuits, we may be exposed to such litigation in the future.
-While we believe we comply with applicable standards for radio frequency emissions and power and do not believe that there is valid scientific evidence that use of our devices poses a health risk, courts or governmental agencies could determine otherwise.
+While we believe we comply with applicable standards for radio frequency emissions and do not believe that there is valid scientific evidence that use of our devices poses a health risk, courts or governmental agencies could determine otherwise.
 Any such finding could reduce our revenue and profitability and expose us and other communications service providers or device sellers to litigation, which, even if frivolous or unsuccessful, could be costly to defend.
-If consumers' health concerns over radio frequency emissions increase, they may be discouraged from using wireless handsets or other wireless consumer devices.
-Further, government authorities might increase regulation of wireless handsets and other wireless consumer devices as a result of these health concerns.
-Any actual or perceived risk from radio frequency emissions could reduce the number of our subscribers and demand for our products and services.
+Future lawsuits or regulatory changes due to actual or perceived risk from radio frequency emissions remain possible and could reduce the number of our subscribers and demand for our products and services.

 Environmental / Social - Risk 2